Shougo/dpp.vim/README.md

 Please read [help](doc/dpp.txt) for details.

-Dpp is the abbreviation of "dark powered plugin manager".
+Dpp is the abbreviation of "Dark Powered Plugin manager".

 The development is supported by
 [github sponsors](https://github.com/sponsors/Shougo/).
 Thank you!